TEACHING BRITISH VALUES

 Tolerance of those of different Faiths and Beliefs

 We actively promote diversity through our celebrations of different faiths and cultures.
-Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons and PSHCE lessons reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
 The children visit places of worship that are important to different faiths.
 Throughout school life the children are encouraged to discuss differences between people such as their faith, ethnicity, disability, gender or sexuality.
 They also discuss differences in family life such as looked after children or young carers.

 British Traditions and Heritage